 1. Write About Your Results

 There are many misconceptions about writing a resume.
-However, one of the most damaging mistakes is that you have to list the responsibilities on your previous jobs.
+However, one of the most damaging mistakes is that you have to list the responsibilities in your previous jobs.

 This may sound like the right thing to do – after all, it flawlessly highlights what you did.
 But it’s not.

-Chances are, the admissions officer already knows what you did – each position comes with a specific set of duties, and they are all familiar in the business world.
+Chances are, the admissions officer already knows what you did – each position comes with a specific set of duties, and they are all familiar with the business world.

-So, rather than listing what they already know and boring them with that, include some genuinely meaty information like your achievements and results.
+So, rather than listing what they already know and bring them out with that, including some genuinely meaty information like your achievements and results.